Stand by You (Rachel Platten song)

-"Stand by You" is a song by American singer and songwriter Rachel Platten.
-It was released as the second single from Platten's major label debut studio album, Wildfire (2016).
+"Stand by You" is the second single by American singer and songwriter Rachel Platten's major label debut studio album, Wildfire (2016).
 The song was released on September 11, 2015, by Columbia Records.
 The song peaked at number 37 on the Billboard Hot 100, making it her second consecutive top-40 song.
 "Stand by You" reached the top of the Adult Top 40 chart in February 2016.

 On October 5, 2016, Platten released the lyric video for a Spanish version of the song entitled "Siempre Estaré Ahí" (Spanish for "Always Be There"), featuring Argentine singer Diego Torres.

+On August 25, 2025, Platten announced Fight Song (Rachel's Version), a new album including re-recorded versions of "Stand By You", "Fight Song", and other songs from Wildfire.
+Fight Song (Rachel's Version) was released on September 26, 2025.

 Composition

 According to the sheet music published at Musicnotes.com by Sony/ATV Songs LLC, "Stand by You" is written in the key of A major with a moderate tempo of 94 beats per minute.
 The song follows a chord progression of A – D – E, and Platten's vocals span from E3 to F5.